 During your newborn's first few days, it's generally recommended that every 2 to 3 hours you offer your little one between 1 and 2 ounces of infant formula (so long as they aren't also getting breast milk).
 Once their tummies get big enough to hold more milk, babies usually eat every 3 to 4 hours.
 In general, every month you'll probably have to add an ounce of formula per feeding as your baby gets bigger and their appetite grows.

-That being said, a general rule of thumb is that your baby shouldn't be taking more than an average of 32 ounces of formula in 24 hours.
+That being said, a general rule of thumb is thatyour baby less than 1-month-old shouldn't be taking more than an average of 32 ounces of formula in 24 hours.
 If you find your baby regularly wanting more or less than this, it's best to reach out to your child's doctor!

 The responsibility bestowed upon you as a new parent is usually followed by a hefty dose of worry.
 If you find yourself stressing about whether your baby is getting enough to eat, you are not alone!
 Let's be honest, if you breastfeed it can be pretty darn difficult to know how much milk your baby is getting.